jlabhard/ADA_Project/README.md

 - Data visualization step (plots, maps, charts, interactive views..)
 - Prepare the notebook and write a draft for the data story

-# Questions for TAa
+# Questions for TAs
-Add here some questions you have for us, in general or project-specific.
+- Is our project feasible, should we focus on one specific aspect or having a few different ones beneficial?
+- How can we efficiently get relevant data from e-shop websites ?